Home

 (e) engages in other work without consent of the Company and the Union while on leave of absence, or

-(f) without notice or proper excuse, is absent all of the days he was scheduled to work within a period of seven (7) calendar days commencing with the first day of each absence; but the foregoing shall not be construed as limiting the Company’s right to discharge for excessive absenteeism, or
+(f) without notice or proper excuse, are absent all of the days they were scheduled to work within a period of seven (7) calendar days commencing with the first day of each absence; but the foregoing shall not be construed as limiting the Company’s right to discharge for excessive absenteeism, orgoing shall not be construed as limiting the Company’s right to discharge for excessive absenteeism, or

-(g) upon being notified of recall, he fails to comply with the provisions of paragraphs 18 and 20 hereof, or
+(g) upon being notified of recall, they fail to comply with the provisions of paragraphs 18 and 20 hereof, or

 (h) retires.